barsa-sahoo/barsa-sahoo/README.md

 # 👋 Hi there, I'm Barsa Sahoo!

 ## 🌱 About Me 🌟
 A data enthusiast on a mission to transform raw data into compelling stories!
-With a background in Buisness and Finance, I am diving deep into the world of data analytics to uncover insights that drive impactful decisions.
+With a background in business and finance, delving into data analytics to uncover insights that lead to informed and impactful decisions.

 ## 🛠️ My Toolbox
 - **Programming:** [Python, SQL] - Crafting scripts to make sense of complex data.